 01 of 06

 Visiting Yellowstone National Park is both exciting and overwhelming.
 The iconic park contains some 1,000 miles of hiking trails, which often makes it feel nearly impossible to narrow down your options.
-It’s always a great idea to stop by a visitor’s center when you arrive, but to get you started, here is a summary of five unique hikes found inside the park.
-These trails will take you past waterfalls, thermal springs, mountains, wide open meadows, and crystal clear lakes.Continue to 2 of 6 below.
+It’s always a great idea to stop by a visitor’s center when you arrive, as the rangers can give you an idea of which trails will suit you best and aren't quite so busy.
+But if you can't wait until you're actually there, here are our picks for five unique hikes that simply can't be beat.
+These trails will take you past waterfalls, hot springs, snowcapped mountains, wide open meadows, and crystal clear lakes.Continue to 2 of 6 below.

 02 of 06